 Riding the right arm of CC Pitcher of the Year Caroline Brehm, Smith’s Green Terror squad entered the NCAA tournament as the eighth seed in the Newport News Regional and made a magical run through the bracket.
 After dropping its first game to top-ranked Emory, the Green Terror recorded a 10th-inning walkoff win over Messiah, a 14-inning marathon victory over Ferrum, and a two-out, two-strike, bottom-of-the-seventh walkoff grand slam over Salisbury before falling to host and second-seeded Christopher Newport.
 Brehm threw every pitch of the regional to end her rookie season with a program- and conference-record 377 strikeouts.

-Smith matched Dix’s best season ever with 30 wins and will enter the 2013 season as a full-time department employee for the first time.
-Smith now also oversees the College’s athletics facilities.
+Smith matched Dix’s best season ever with 30 wins in 2012 before being added as a full-time staff member for the first time, charged with also overseeing the College’s athletics facilities.
 The mentor has always taken pride in a first-class softball facility and will now extend that passion to the entire department in his new position.

 Smith’s squad returned to the CC tournament and earned bids to the ECAC South tournament in both 2013 and 2014.